-Previously he was well regarded as a freelance consultant and software architect.
-Over the past years he has built up a development team at Sitewards that thrives to be at the cutting edge of web development.
+Previously he was well regarded as the CTO of Sitewards, an e-commerce specialist in Frankfurt.
+He has built up development teams that thrive to be at the cutting edge of web development.

 Tobias has written a book addressing developers and decision makers, which plan or already maintain an e-commerce-site.